blendbyte/CoyoteCert/README.md

 ### ClouDNS

-Requires a ClouDNS auth-id and auth-password from your account panel.
+Needs a ClouDNS auth-id and auth-password from your account panel.

 ```php
 use CoyoteCert\Challenge\Dns\ClouDnsDns01Handler;